apache/spark/docs/running-on-mesos.md

 conf.set("spark.mesos.coarse", "false")
 {% endhighlight %}

-You may also make use of `spark.mesos.constraints` to set attribute based constraints on mesos resource offers.
+You may also make use of `spark.mesos.constraints` to set attribute-based constraints on Mesos resource offers.
 By default, all resource offers will be accepted.

 {% highlight scala %}
 conf.set("spark.mesos.constraints", "os:centos7;us-east-1:false")